berkkirtay/PasswordManager/README.md

 - This project can be useful where we run our own servers and want to use a password container server to store our passwords.

 - The server can be used either as a windows service or as a command line program.

+- I used mysql database and you may need to change the connection parameters in CredentialsDB.cs file for your own database.

 ## Usage